5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 # Boot arguments explained
-Listed below you find an incomplete list of commonly used as well as rather uncommon boot-args which can be injected by OpenCore and Clover.
+Listed below you find an incomplete list of commonly used as well as rather uncommon boot-args which can be injected by OpenCore, Clover and Kexts.

-### Debugging
+## Debugging
 |Boot-arg|Description|
 |:------:|-----------|
 **`-v`**|_V_erbose Mode.
 Replaces the progress bar with a terminal output with a bootlog which helps resolving issues.
 Combine with `debug=0x100` and `keepsyms=1`